rajrathod6667/Russia/README.md

 # Russia
-A simple shopping program based on javascript and html
+A simple shopping program based on javascript and html,css